uvarc/rc-learning/content/notes/building-containers/index.md

     - Use `--rm` to remove container after it exits
     - Use `-it` for interactive processes (e.g. shell)
 - Problems:
-    - User needs to know path to binary
+    - User needs to know path to executable
     - User just wants to run "lolcow"

 ### Use `ENV` to set environment variable